At some point during their lives, most people will have to think about relocating for a job. A huge step for any

 Body language however, can be a good indication that the interviewer has finished listening to your response; this could be anything from a nod, to a smile, to writing down some notes.

-Make sure you don’t try to fill the silence with excessive talking as that will allow nerves to creep in and you may start talking your way out of the job.
+Make sure you don’t try to fill the silence with excessive talking or 'rambling' as that will allow nerves to creep in and you may start talking your way out of the job.

 Talking at a million miles an hour is another sign you’re rambling in a job interview.
 Slowing down your speech will enable you to keep track of your answer and on the right path.
 If you’re speeding along, you may forget your initial point which could leave the interviewer slightly confused by your response.

 Even if you’ve thought of the perfect response, wait until the end of question; it could be a two-parter, so you don’t want to miss out!